Newspaper Page Text

 of the Race economically, political

-ly, socially, and educationally with
+ly. socially, and educationally with

-the ald of so many statistics and
+the aid of so many statistics and

-pect of 4 lecture in higher mathe
+pect of a lecture 111 higher mathe

 One of the speaker’s firmest con